20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Caring for Ember Tetras is relatively straightforward, making them suitable for beginners and experienced hobbyists as they just need to focus on creating their native environment for them .

-With a full-grown maximum ember tetra size is around 0.7 inches (around 1.8 cm), the Ember Tetras are considered to be the smallest tetra fish species.
+A full-grown maximum ember tetra size is around 0.7 inches (around 1.8 cm); the Ember Tetras are considered the smallest tetra fish species.

-Though tiny, these fish are easy to recognize for they are red in color, with orange-rimmed eyes.
+Though tiny, these fish are easily recognizable for they are red, with orange-rimmed eyes.

-They look way more beautiful and attractive when kept in larger groups.
+They look way more beautiful when kept in larger groups.

 Feed them regularly on high-quality pellet food.